Mythbusting our beliefs about financial stress

 But that is only part of the story of financial stress: it’s likely many more people are under financial distress.
-Much of the stress we suffer happens because we are convinced we need more, bigger and/or newer possessions.
+Much of the stress we suffer happens because we’ve convinced we need bigger or newer possessions.
 Or because of rising prices of, for example, housing.

-With a possible interest rate change and the unpredictability of unexpected expenses, spending so much money on a mortgage is a recipe for financial stress.
-That quickly turns to distress with major expenses, or a spending habit that is hard to control.
+With interest rate changes long overdue and the unpredictability of unexpected expenses, spending so much money on a mortgage is a recipe for financial stress.
+That quickly turns to distress with major expenses or a spending habit that is hard to control.

 Rent is “unaffordable” or “severely unaffordable” for the majority of people living within an hour’s drive of Sydney city, according to the SGS Rental Affordability Index (and even worse if you live in the city).
 This means the cost of renting for most people in or near the city puts them under “housing stress”.
 The situation is not as severe in Melbourne, although most inner-city rental properties qualify as “unaffordable”.

-But few homeowners or renters – at least not those in regular work – would qualify for government assistance on the basis of financial hardship, even if they are struggling to stay afloat.
+But few homeowners or renters – at least not those in regular work – would qualify for government assistance based on financial hardship, even if they are struggling to stay afloat.